HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-19-first-driving.md

 ## Monday, 19.
 October 2015

 ### Introduction
-Yesterday we were sure that our PositionCalculator would get lost as soon as we increased the velocity, and we would habe to find another way to recover the position.
+Yesterday we were sure that our PositionCalculator would get lost as soon as we increased the velocity, and we would have to find another way to recover the position.
 Well... it doesn't.

 ### "We drive, therefore we are"